SomoS | Berlin, August 15 – October 31

-Conference Talk: Observational Practices and the Everyday
+Conference Talk: Observational Practices & Global Control: Object America

 OBJECT AMERICA — Using Observational Methods, from the scientific to the absurd, to reveal unseen histories told by everyday objects and speculate about the future of the concept “America”.OBJECT AMERICA is a research project initiated by the Observational Practices Lab, Parsons, (co-directed by Pascal Glissmann and Selena Kimball).